 Pension benefits are recorded on an accrual basis when due and payable in accordance with the terms of the Retirement System.
-Pension benefits payable as of December 31, 2014 and 2013 amounting to \$1,077,970 and \$968,442, respectively, represents benefits earned by participants that have not been paid as of the end of the year.
+Pension benefits payable as of December 31, 2015 and 2014 amounting to \$1,296,350 and \$1,077,970, respectively, represent benefits due to participants that have not been paid as of the end of the year.